DrDougPhD/podchive/README.md

 #### Why Go?

 I wanted to learn Go.
-I might abandon Go if it becomes too much of a pain in the ass to develop in, at which point I would port the project to Python.
+I might abandon Go if it becomes too much of a pain to develop, at which point I would port the project to Python.